 Q: What are you doing about it?

 A: Since the core issue happen in the SAP part of the code we are in their hands to have it fixed - See SAP note 2316048 - http://service.sap.com/sap/support/notes/2316048.

 SAP latest status is that they will fix the core issue in SAP 9.3

 Q: Any other ways around the issue?

-A: The long term thing is to follow SAP's note 2316048 on the matter but if you are on MSSQL we have also created a workaround the issue by reading the data via Microsoft instead of SAP's DI-API.
-This have proven successful in greatly reducing the error rate so if you have the issue here and now it is possible to apply the workaround.
-In order to get the workaround you need to be on at least B1UP 2015.10 (http://www.boyum-it.com/sbo).
-Once on this version you can in the main configuration on the option page switch to "ADO-Read mode" which apply the workaround.
+A: The long term thing is to follow SAP's note 2316048 on the matter but if you are on MSSQL we have also created a workaround for the issue by reading the data via Microsoft instead of SAP's DI-API.
+This has proven successful in greatly reducing the error rate so if you have the issue here and now it is possible to apply the workaround.
+In order to get the workaround, you need to be on at least B1UP 2015.10 (http://www.boyum-it.com/sbo).
+Once on this version you can in the main configuration on the options page switch to "ADO-Read mode" which applies the workaround.

-Q: I'm technical - what is the problem in more details?
+Q: I'm technical - what is the problem in more detail?

-A: The error originate in instantiating the DI-API Record object. when oCompany.GetBusinessObject(oRecordset); is called SAP throw exception "Server threw an exception".
-This is due to a bug in the way SAP have implemented Crystal Report drivers for SAP Business One where these drivers "mess up" the shared DI-API and cause the issue.
+A: The error originates in instantiating the DI-API Record object. when oCompany.GetBusinessObject(oRecordset); is called SAP throw exception "Server threw an exception".
+This is due to a bug in the way SAP has implemented Crystal Report drivers for SAP Business One where these drivers "mess up" the shared DI-API and cause the issue.